cezarfloroiu/doctolib-find-next-covid-vaccination-slot/README.md

-# Find the next availability for Covid vaccination from Doctolib
+# Find the next availability for Covid vaccination from Doctolib 🇫🇷

-Starting with 12 May 2021, in France, even if you are not eligible yet, you can still book a slot for vaccination if the next day there are availabilities.
+Starting with 12 May 2021, in France, even if you are not eligible for vaccination, you can still book a slot for vaccination only on the next day, if there are availabilities.

-This script grabs the next availabilities so that you can register quickly.
+This script grabs the next availabilities so that you can register quickly and get your vaccin.